OpenReqEU/qthulhu/README.md

 ![Search3](https://github.com/OpenReqEU/qthulhu/blob/master/pics/Search3.png)

 #### What does this application do?
-Visualising the link network and recommending missing links.
+Visualising the link network, recommending missing links and checking the consistency of your releaseplans.

 ### What’s next?
-- Filtering the graph
 - Editing links on the fly
 - Transform this from a web-application to a jira plugin